This post may contain affiliate links. Please read our disclosure policy.

 • No Velveeta: This Rotel dip with cream cheese is made without Velveeta but still has the same creamy, cheesy texture!

-• Quick and Easy: Ground beef is quickly cooked with a homemade taco seasoning and baked with cream cheese, shredded cheese and Rotel diced tomato and Green Chiles.
+• Easy to Make: Cook ground beef with a homemade taco seasoning and bake with cream cheese, shredded cheese and Rotel diced tomato and Green Chiles.
+Combine everything in one dish for a quick and easy dip!

 • Perfect Make Ahead: If you are prepping for the big game or planning a party and want to make as much ahead as possible, this dip is a great option.
-It can be made ahead completely or prepped and ready to bake when you want.
+Make the dip ahead of time and bake when ready to serve.

 Ingredients needed to make rotel dip with cream cheese laid out on the counter.